sihorton/appjs-appPackager/README.md

 A script for creating packages of your appjs applications.

 A debian package is available for linux: <a href="http://appjs.delightfulsoftware.com/platformInstall/appjs-packager.deb">appjs-packager.deb</a>
+After install type appjs-packager from a console to run the packager.

 Quick Start
 ===========